VidhyaChidambaram/practice-aws-saa-c02/aws_essentials/AwsServicesOverview.md

 - No cost to set up autoscaling, but charged for resources provisioned by autoscaling (additional servers provisioned in free tier)

+# AWS Lambda
+- Serverless architecture
+- 1 million requests free per month
+- Charged based on number of executions and duration of execution for requests
+- Option to be included to execute within VPC and access to KMS